openmobilityfoundation/mobility-data-specification/policy/README.md

 ### Authorization

 In most cases, the Policy endpoints should be made public.
-Authorization is not required in such cases.
-Agencies may make reasonable accommodations to manage their endpoints, for example, using an API key that has a clear, public way to obtain - this can be useful for rate limiting requests, ensure proper use, tracking access per requestor, and/or customization of the Policy tailored to the requestor.
+Authorization is not required in such cases, as this information should be made public and easily accessible.

+Agencies may make reasonable accommodations to manage their endpoints by, for example, using a free to acquire API key that has a clear, public way to obtain.
+This can be useful for rate limiting requests, prevent abuse, ensure proper use, tracking access per requestor, for certain mobility programs or pilots, and/or customization of the Policy tailored to the requestor.

 In some cases though, it can be justified to use Authorization for the Policy API (some agencies may decide to make it authenticated for privacy programs or functional purposes).
 Authorization may then be used for the Policy API.
 It should then rely on the standard [Authorization](../general-information.md#authorization) methods used in other MDS APIs.